 TRAVEL TIPS

-Things to Do in Mount Fuji: 19 of Mt Fuji's Top Attractions
+20 Things to Do in Mt.
+Fuji: Top Attractions Near Mt.
+Fuji

 Mt.
 Fuji is one of the iconic symbols of Japan.
 Many make trips to Japan just to get a glimpse of the mountain, while others who are more adventurous make an attempt to climb it.

-Other than trekking up the slopes, there are lots of things to do around Mt.
+Other than trekking up the slopes, there are lots of things to do in and around Mt.
 Fuji — from soaking in a hot spring to touring a sake brewery, trying not to slip in an ice cave, strolling along Lake Kawaguchiko, dining at restaurants around Mt.
 Fuji and much more.
-You can tailor your itinerary to your own interests.

 Various Japanese foods, some featuring a Mt.
 Fuji motif using seaweed